Excel LEFT Function (Table of Contents)

 - The LEFT function is used for extracting a substring from the string, which calculates from the leftmost character.

 This has been a guide to LEFT in Excel.
-Here we discuss the LEFT Formula and how to use the LEFT function in Excel along with practical examples and downloadable excel templates.
+Here we discuss the LEFT Formula and how to use the LEFT function in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –